You are using an ad blocker...

 Kenichi Ohmae states that these three factors must be in balance in the form of a strategic triangle.

-This balance can lead to a sustainable competitive advantage.
+This balance within the 3C model can lead to a sustainable competitive advantage.

 These three key factors for success are: